Diamondbacks vs. Tigers Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will hand the ball to Merrill Kelly (7-3) for his 13th start of the season.
+- The Diamondbacks' Ryne Nelson (2-3) will make his 13th start of the season.

 - In 12 appearances this season, he has finished one without allowing an earned run.